[Information] Quaker Run Fire

 This is an easy hike that stretches just shy of a mile.
 The entrance to the trail is found at Compton Gap parking area (mile 10.4 of Skyline Drive).
 From here, follow the trail north to the intersection with Dickey Ridge Trail, go to the left, and soon you’ll come across the Fort Windham Rocks.
 They aren’t hard to miss.
 The boulders are deeply split and rise above the ground about 50 feet.
 A lot of the park’s visitors make a stop here.
 It’s a perfect spot to snap a few photos.

-kyland Stables not only provides guided horse tours, but they also house several sweet ponies that are a perfect companion for smaller children.
+Private stables not only provides guided horse tours, but they also house several sweet ponies that are a perfect companion for smaller children.
 While kids can’t travel out on the trails with these ponies, they can enjoy their own smaller-scale excursion.
-Pony rides are a perfect way to get out and spend the day with the kids, and this activity will cost you less than $10.
+Pony rides are a perfect way to get out and spend the day with the kids.
 The only requirements are that children can reach the stirrups and wear helmets whenever atop a pony.

 The seven picnic areas in Shenandoah National Park are quite scenic and spacious.
 They are certainly an ideal setting for spending a relaxing lunch.
 What more could you ask for than such pristine surroundings?
 Picnic tables and grills are provided.
 Shenandoah, along with other National Parks, has worked hard to make as many of the parts of the park as accessible-friendly as possible so that everyone, of every ability, can take in the parks and their splendor.
 If needed, fully accessible settings are provided.
 Bring a packed lunch from home and some drinking water to share.
 Your pooch may tag along on your picnic adventure, but please keep them leashed at all times.